resolve109/study-aws-sa/aws-study-guide.md

   - Makes it easy to deploy, scale, and manage third-party virtual appliances like firewalls
   - Enables transparent network traffic inspection without complex routing configurations
   - Simplifies integration of security appliances from AWS Marketplace into existing architectures
+  - Most efficient solution for inspecting traffic with third-party security appliances before it reaches application servers
+  - Particularly useful when integrating virtual firewall appliances from AWS Marketplace that are configured with IP interfaces
+  - Can be deployed in a dedicated inspection VPC to centralize security inspection for multiple application VPCs

 ## Data Analytics and Visualization